 But, where to start?
 Get inspired by these use cases where customer feedback was the key driver in making a difference.

 Customer feedback is a vital component of any testing phase.
-Recently, Usabilla rolled out a shiny new Support portal and, in order to make sure it met the needs of users, it was first released it in beta and the floor was opened for feedback.
+To ensure their Support portal revamp met the needs of users, Usabilla first released it in beta and opened the floor for feedback.

 Targeting a percentage of visitors to the existing site, Usabilla invited customers to try out the new beta website.
 Once customers were on the site, they were extremely willing to share their thoughts.
 Perhaps because they had been actively invited to try the page, making them more engaged with leaving feedback.

-Through a combination of passive feedback submitted via a Usabilla feedback button and running active surveys -- using actionable question based on the ones above -- the company was able to both test and improve the beta website before rolling it out to the public.
+Through a combination of passive feedback submitted via a Usabilla feedback button and running active surveys — using actionable questions based on the ones above — the company was able to both test and improve the beta website before rolling it out to the public.